joosy/joosy/README.md

 ## What's next?

 We have a set of guidelines showing you, step-by-step, how to create a Joosy application.
-You should probably follow them starting from [Creating a new project](http://roundlake.github.com/joosy/guides/creating-a-new-project.html)
+Follow them at our [Guides site](http://roundlake.github.com/joosy/).

 ### Hello world app

+Add Joosy gem to your Gemfile:

+    gem 'joosy'

 Using built-in generators you can quickly generate small app inside your Rails app to see Joosy application from inside a bit.